 Alan Selzer was born and raised in Houston.
 He graduated from Stephen F. Austin and has had a fifty-year career in the plumbing supply and manufacturing business.
-He is presdren, along with birdwatching.
+He is presand Rabbi Daniel (Amanda) Septimus.
+Susan enjoys any and all kinds of dance-much to the embarrassment of her four grandchildren, along with birdwatching.
 She cultivates Monarch butterflies from caterpillars to release-ready butterflies in her home.
 Susan does "Jewish Genealogy on a professional and personal basis," and has compiled personal histories for more than sixty Jewish families in Texas.